VidTu/BSCFSIO/README.md

 **A**: [GitHub](https://github.com/VidTu/BSCFSIO).

 **Q**: Which mod loaders are supported?
 **A**: Fabric is supported, Quilt should work too.
-Forge and NeoForge are not supported and never will be.
+Forge and NeoForge are NOT supported and never will be.

 **Q**: Which versions are supported?
 **A**: Minecraft 1.20.1 only.